GOODWOOD REVIVAL: Back On Track

 For something a bit different, Caroline has gone for a 1950s Rockabilly style outfit.
 If you want something quite simple that utilises pieces you already have in your wardrobe then this look would be perfect for you.
 Our vintage Hawaiian shirts look just as good on women as they do on men so Caroline is wearing one tied up at the waist for a more feminine silhouette.
 Underneath she is wearing a plain black vest top and a pair of blue jeans with those all important turn-ups.
 She is also carrying a sweet original fifties wicker basket and a pair of retro Clubmaster sunglasses for a bit of old school cool.

 Sixties looks are always incredibly popular at Goodwood as it’s a brilliant opportunity to dress up in something bright & bold.
-For her true 1960s vintage clothing look Helene is wearing a graphic floral 1960s dress with a pussybow neckline.
+For my true 1960s vintage clothing look I am wearing a graphic floral 1960s dress with a pussybow neckline.
 It has some great colourful stripes which allows for accessories in a wide range of colours.
-She is also wearing a blue 60s vintage coat to complement the navy of the dress.
-She then added a wide leather navy handbag and a pair of bright orange gloves.
+I am also wearing a blue 60s vintage coat to complement the navy of the dress.
+I then added a wide leather navy handbag and a pair of bright orange gloves.
 This outfit is classically sixties without any of the gimmicky additions that you generally do see in 60s inspired looks at vintage festivals.

 Alice’s look is very typical of the kind of 60s style you will see at Goodwood.
 She is wearing a 1960s vintage style dress in a green floral pattern with white contrast collar and cuffs.
 The all-over print is very striking and goes well other brightly coloured accessories.
 Alice has teamed the dress with a blue vintage handbag and a yellow headscarf.
 This dress would also look great with a beehive hairdo and opaque coloured tights for that classic 60s Mod style.